sympy/sympy_benchmarks/README.md

 here `commit` can be replaced with branch names or commit hashes.

+If you are comparing the benchmarks of a branch against master, use the commit hash of the master that branch is based on.
+Otherwise, new unrelated commits in the master can affect the results.
+Alternately you can also merge master into the branch first to make sure it is up-to-date.

 #### Running benchmarks for a selection of commits

 Generally we're not interested in benchmarking every single commit to the sympy repo.